 Farming is one such activity that has been around since the beginning of time.
 It has undergone significant renovation during the previous century, particularly in the last several decades.
 Farming is no longer regarded as conservative or conventional.

 Modern farming is technologically advanced and inventive.
-A few decades ago, it would have been difficult to envisage the relationship between mobile technology and farming, but it is now a reality.
+A few decades ago, it would have been difficult to imagine the relationship between mobile technology and farming, but it is now a reality.
 Many Mobile-Agri apps are being developed these days, which will have a good influence on the lives of millions of farmers.
 A significant amount of research is necessary to design such an app.

 Farmers are already embracing new and developing technology to expand their operations.
 Furthermore, according to Zion research, the worldwide smart agricultural industry will expand from $5 billion in 2017 to more than $15 billion in 2025.